 If anyone tells you they don’t like Mexican food, would you even believe them?
 It would be hard, wouldn’t it?
 Mexican food is a world favorite!
 Simple, fresh, and wholesome ingredients turned into the most delicious recipes.

 I’m sure many famous recipes come to mind when we think about this amazing cuisine, but soup is not necessarily one of them, right?
 Well, I’m sure once you try this new recipe, it won’t be easily forgotten.
-It’s a spicy Mexican soup (or pozole) full of flavorful and fresh ingredients.
+It’s a spicy vegan pozole full of flavorful and fresh ingredients.

 Ok, I get that in a hot summer day no one wants to be indoors cooking up a steamy hot soup, but this recipe will be worth the effort.
 First of all, it only takes 30 minutes so don’t stress over the idea of having to stand and stir for a long period of time.
 It will be quick and easy!

 If you wanna skip the steaming and the deseeding of the peppers you could use some store bought ones and save yourself even more time!
 Wanna make it even quicker?
 Buy some packaged baked tortilla chips and crumble them on top instead of frying your own.

 When it comes to pozole, it’s all about the toppings!
 You don’t need to have all of these but the more options the better!